koyumi0601/koyumi0601.github.io/_posts/Installation/2023-08-02-Github-Blog-Posting.md

     nav: "docs"
 search: true
 ---

+# Purpose

-*Tips to post on Github blog using template*
+*This post is to record tips to post on Github blog using template; minimal mistake*

-# Template - Minimal Mistake
+# Terminology

+***Minimal Mistake** - a popular template among Jekyll themes, widely used for creating blogs and portfolios*

+***Jekyll** - a static site generator developed in Ruby, used to create static websites using simple Markdown syntax and HTML/CSS*

+# Body

-## Add category
+## Add Category

-- Refer to:

-    {% include video id="3UOh0rKlxjg" provider="youtube" %}

-- In short:
+- Summary:

 1. _config.yml
 - 주석 취소